 A Love of the Outdoors

 When space is limited inside, it’s natural to get outside more.
-We have a 19 month old with a lot of energy.
-I am outside with her as much as possible.
+We get outside as a family as much as possible.
 I love that our small space encourages use to explore the wonderful outdoors more often.

 A Lot of Time

 When we are home, we are together.
 Period.
-There aren’t different sections of the house where my husband can go or my daughter can play by herself.
-I’ve loved the tight living quarters because it brings us together as a family, all of the time.
+There aren’t different sections of the house.
+I love the tight living quarters because it brings us together as a family, all of the time.
 If my husband is reading a book with our daughter while I’m fixing dinner, I can still watch, participate and enjoy.
 They’re not sectioned off in another location.
 We’re all enjoying the evening together.